 Conda is a package management system with a separated environment, not requiring system privileges.
-You can refer to DeepModeling conda FAQ for how to setup a conda environment.
 A pre-built ABACUS binary with all requirements is available at conda-forge.
-It supports advanced features including Libxc, LibRI, and DeePKS.
-Conda will install the GPU-supported version of ABACUS if a valid GPU driver is present.
-Please refer to the advanced installation guide for more details.
+Conda will install the GPU-accelerated version of ABACUS if a valid GPU driver is present.

-''' Install We recommend installing ABACUS in a new environment to avoid potential conflicts: conda create -n abacus_env abacus "libblas==mkl" mpich -c conda-forge
+''' Install We recommend installing ABACUS in a new environment to avoid potential conflicts: conda create -n abacus_env abacus -c conda-forge